 What is the course about?

-The Feldenkrais® Method uses movement to change the brain, to refresh our self-image, to help us learn and improve, and to discover our full potential.
+The Feldenkrais® Method uses movement to shift habits, to refresh our self-image and to discover our full potential.
 Experienced performers, teachers, and Guild certified Feldenkrais® Practitioners, Josephine Horder (cello) and Yeu Meng Chan (piano) are dedicated to improving all aspects of music making and performance.

 What will we cover?